Chaosmose/PdSSync/README.md

 - allow very efficient caching and mem caching strategy (we will provide advanced implementation samples)
 - support hash maps encryption
 - allow advanced hashing strategy ( like considering that a modified file should not be synchronized bec)

-**PdSSync** is still in early development phases do not use in any project !
-Currently the web api is prototyped in PHP , JAVA and Python port would be appreciate feel free to contact me.
-We will support soon MessagePack encoding.

 ## HashMap  ##